 A "catalog zone" is a special DNS zone that contains a list of other zones to be served, along with their configuration parameters.
-Zones listed in a catalog zone are called "member zones".
-When a catalog zone is loaded or transferred to a slave server which supports this functionality, the slave server will create the member zones automatically.
-When the catalog zone is updated (for example, to add or delete member zones, or change their configuration parameters) those changes are immediately put into effect.
+Zones listed in a catalog zone are called "member zones."
+When a catalog zone is loaded or transferred to a secondary server which supports this functionality, the secondary server creates the member zones automatically.
+When the catalog zone is updated (for example, to add or delete member zones, or change their configuration parameters), those changes are immediately put into effect.
 Because the catalog zone is a normal DNS zone, these configuration changes can be propagated using the standard AXFR/IXFR zone transfer mechanism.

-Catalog zones' format and behavior are specified as an internet draft for interoperability among DNS implementations.
-As of this release, the latest revision of the DNS catalog zones draft can be found here: https://datatracker.ietf.org/doc/draft-muks-dnsop-dns-catalog-zones/
+Catalog zones' format and behavior are specified as an Internet draft for interoperability among DNS implementations.
+The latest revision of the DNS catalog zones draft can be found here: https://datatracker.ietf.org/doc/draft-toorop-dnsop-dns-catalog-zones/.